bmcmahen/cast/Readme.md

 # Cast.js

 Cast helps you build beautiful, animated grid layouts.
-Supply an array of attributes, select your layout mode, and receive grid positions for rendering your own views... or let Cast automatically update and render the views for you.
+Supply an array of attributes, select a layout mode, supply a template, and get a grid-view.
 It's vanilla Javascript and it's inspired by [Isotope](https://github.com/desandro/isotope).

 Check out the [demonstration](http://cast.meteor.com) built with Meteor.